MirImaadAli1/ProcedurePulseWeb/README.md

 #### Overview

 The Header component is a React component designed to serve as a dynamic and customizable header for an audit form.
 It includes inputs for a title and a description, which can be edited in place.
-The component also provides a visual enhancement with a hover effect, making the header more interactive and visually appealing.
 Material-UI's TextField is used for the input fields, and the component is styled using both Tailwind CSS and inline styles.

 #### Component Props